The Curative Uses

 The mimosa tree husk is treated and used in various medicines for curing insomnia, coughing, sprains, and back pain.
 Its flowers are used for curing conjunctivitis.

-Mimosa tree is also known as powderpuff tree or silk tree, because this beauty has silky feathery appearance with slender flowers in the hues of pink.
+Mimosa tree is also known as powderpuff tree or silk tree, because it has silky feathery appearance with flowers in shades of pink.
 It is widely known by the names Persian silk tree and pink siris.
 A unique characteristic of the leaves of this tree is that the leaves close during nighttime, while during the rains, the leaflets bow downwards.

 Mimosa tree (Albizia julibrissin

 ) was introduced to the US in 1745, primarily as an ornamental tree.
 It is native to Middle East and Asia.
 It is a fast-growing, deciduous tree that grows best in USDA hardiness zones 6 through 9.
 It has the ability to grow and reproduce along roadways and disturbed areas.
 Mimosa flowering occurs from late April to July.
 The flowers are fragrant and in various shades of pink, about 1½ inches long.
 They easily attract moths, lovely butterflies, and those chirping birds (the hummingbird's favorite plant!).
-With proper care and maintenance, mimosa trees last up to 15 years on an average.
+With proper care and maintenance, these trees last up to 15 years on an average.
 They can grow up to 20-30 feet tall.
-You will love planting this tree!

 Steps to Plant and Cultivate a Mimosa Tree